-With shelter-at-home orders during the novel coronavirus pandemic, it might seem like now’s the perfect time to finally buckle down and lose weight.
-However, given the plethora of stressors to deal with (like risk of infection, job insecurity, social distancing and loneliness), shedding pounds can be a major challenge.
+With so many of us working from home, it might seem like now’s the perfect time to finally buckle down and lose weight.
+However, given the plethora of stressors to deal with, shedding pounds can be a major challenge.
+But the right self-care strategies can help you lose weight.

 “Cortisol, a hormone released during times of stress, is coursing through most of our veins, which can make fat loss very difficult,” confirms Katie Rickel, PhD, a clinical psychologist and CEO of Structure House, a residential weight-management facility in Durham, North Carolina.
 “Additionally, when we are feeling scared and helpless, it’s fairly common to reach for food to help numb the discomfort, pass the time or soothe anxiety.”
 This is where making time for self-care — or focusing on your own health, well-being and personal needs — is an essential part of the weight-loss equation.